wvictor14/Ethnicity_Inference_450k/05_Deploy_classifier.md

   chunk_output_type: console
 ---

-This script is for extracting the final model and saving it for publication
+This script is for extracting the final model and saving it for publication.
+To make this tool more user-friendly, I create a function that wraps the prediction to output the following variables:

+* Probabilities that a sample belongs to a specific class (1 for each ethnicity)
+* A class label determined by the highest class-specific probability
+* A class label determined after applying a user-supplied threshold function for 'ambiguous' samples
+* The highest class-specific probability, used to determine the threshold

+# Libraries and data

 ```r